What is PechaKucha?

 We can give you the tools to create the presentation (or create the presentation for you) all you need is 20 images and an eagerness to talk about and present your work.
-If that sounds like you and you’re up for the challenge, hit that apply button below and tell us a little about the work.
+If that sounds like you and you’re up for the challenge, hit that apply button before 20th Sept and tell us a little about the work.
 We will then get in touch if you are chosen to present.

 Successful presenters (if they do not already have a ticket) will be given a full weekend pass to the speakers event.
 There is no cost to either apply or present.